Unitarian Universalist Church of the Restoration

 Looking for the Latest Congregational Directory?

-... directions to a friend's home, or your latest contribution statement?
+... directions to a friend's home, or your latest identified donation statement?

-Find all this by clicking the DIRECTORY & CONTRIBUTIONS button at the right, or on the Home page of this site.
-You can edit your own information from the ICON Home page or change your password on the Settings page.
+Find all this by clicking the DIRECTORY & CONTRIBUTIONS button at the right.
+From the ICON homepage, you can edit your own information (illustrated below on the left) or change your password on the Settings page (circled on the right).

 If you attach a photo to an email and send it to either the Office or the Webmaster, we will be happy to add it to your profile.